IgorNK/ObsidianVault/Gamedev/GameJams/PirateSoftware 16/Hordenbrecher.md

 The game is developed for desktop web browsers and Windows/Linux PC, with possible later port for mobile touchscreen devices.
 #### Development tools
 - SDL3 as an application framework
+- EnTT - library for Entity Component System
 - Aseprite for graphics
 - Korg Minilogue hardware synth, Ableton and Audacity for music and sound FX
 #### Genre
 Tower Defense, Casual
 #### Target Audience
-The game is leaning towards *casual players* and fans of darker Sci-Fi.
+The game is leaning towards ***casual players*** and fans of darker Sci-Fi.
 ### Concept
 #### Gameplay overview
 The player controls placement of structures on a grid representing the spaceship.
 Each structure has associated cost of production.
 You gain resources for construction by capturing and processing asteroids floating toward the ship.
 Processing of asteroid ores requires its own special building.